09arnold/ceroski/README.md

 * **Taught skier how to jump:** I added the ability for the skier to jump either by hitting a _jump ramp_ or when the space key is pressed.
 The skier can jump rocks but sadly not jump high enough to avoid colliding with trees as is expected. _The jump is fancy though, with a front flip and all_.

 * **Added a hungry Rhino:** I added a rhino that appears after a configurable number of seconds (_Currently set to 15_) of skiing.
 The rhino will basically chase down the skier and well, eat the skier.
-The rhino's _slightly_ faster than the skier too, but that's also configurable.
+The rhino's speed starts configurable.

 * **Delivery of the challenge:** I created a [Github Repo](https://github.com/09arnold/ceroski) for the challenge to make it available for download.
 I also took advantage of Github Pages to deliver the Ceros Ski Game online <a href="https://09arnold.github.io/ceroski/" target="_blank">here</a>, updated directly by pushing the dist folder from `npm run build` to the gh-pages branch, using a trick from <a href="https://medium.com/linagora-engineering/deploying-your-js-app-to-github-pages-the-easy-way-or-not-1ef8c48424b7" target="_blank">this article</a>

 * **Restart after game over:** After the rhino has eaten the skier, a prompt appears informing the player the game is over and shows the score.
 The prompt will also restart the game

-* **Take a ski break:** The game will now pause and resume when the `ESC` key is pressed
+* **Take a ski break:** The game will now pause and resume when the `ESC` key is pressed.
+It also shows a dialog that informs you when the game is paused.

 * **Scoreboard:** A handy scoreboard has been added to the top right corner of the screen that shows the current score, which is accrued when the skier is skiing.
 The scoreboard also shows the duration of time since the skier started skiing

 * **Rhino rage:** As the game progresses, the rhino becomes faster at a configurable interval.

 * **A bit of game mechanics balancing:** To be a bit fairer to the skier, the rhino will slow down a bit while the skier is airborne. _Probably to admire that front flip_.
+This makes the game more playable so you get to play for longer and stand a chance against the rhino

 * **Found and fixed bug:** Sometimes on reload, the `previousGameWindow` object would be null and bring that blizzard around.
 I added a check for that and return when the object is not available

 ### What wasn't done
 * **Rhino running assets usage:** Currently, only one rhino asset is used when the rhino is on the move
 ### Known Bugs
-* **Rhino eats a double:** When the rhino catches and eats the skier, the crashed skier can still be seen while the rhino looks like it's eating a _skier double_.
-The skier (asset) is not unloaded.
-* **Skier still lives and can escape by moving _right_ after being eaten:** The rhino only moves left after eating the skier.
-Since the rhino eats a double (from the bug stated above), the skier can still live by moving right, away from the rhino, who then run off to the left.
-The skier can only move left and right after that rhino encounter though
+* **Scoreboard updating:** The scoreboard keeps updating even when the game is paused